pedro-moreira-ibm/agentic-ai-client-bootcamp/business-automation/hands-on-lab-business-automation.md

 17. After clicking the **Choose knowledge** button, a pop-up window will appear.
 Select **Upload Files**, then click **Next**.
    ![Knowledge](assets/BAP_5_K_2.png)

 18. Next, choose the knowledge source.
-In our case, it's the Product Catalog (ABC_Motor_Product_Catalog.pdf located in the Box folder provided by the instructor).
+In our case, it's the [ABC Motors Corp's Product Catalog](assets/ABC_Motor_Product_Catalog.pdf).
    ![Knowledge](assets/BAP_6_K.png)

 19. Once the file is uploaded, the screen will look like the one below.
 Click **Next** to proceed.